How to Choose Hotel Linens

 When walking into a hotel room, the first thing a guest will notice is the crisp white sheets laid out on the bed.
-Choosing the right linen is very important for hotel business.
-High quality bed lines can provide a very peaceful and comfortable sleep for customers.
-A restful night is the major factor customers are considered when choosing hotel to stay.
+Choosing the right linen is very important for the hotel business.
+High-quality bed lines can provide a very peaceful and comfortable sleep for customers.
+A restful night is the major factor customers consider when choosing a hotel to stay at.

 So here are some tips for choosing hotel linens.

 Thread count is the number of horizontal threads and vertical threads that are in a square inch of fabric.
 The thread count of bed linen is the key thing to consider when choosing bed linen.
 It determines the quality; the higher the thread count, the more luxurious the bed linen.